 2 business days

+7. If the cumulative balance for the MIN-ON path is -$428K, what would happen to the Financial Upper Limit (FUL) on this specific path for the next ST auction?

+a.
 The FUL will increase by 4% because the TRCA balance is above threshold.

-bThe FUL will decrease by 4% because the path’s cumilative balance is negative.
+b.
+The FUL will decrease by 4% because the path’s cumulative balance is negative.

-cThe FUL will decrease by 2% because the TRCA balance is below threshold.
+c.
+The FUL will decrease by 2% because the TRCA balance is below threshold.

-dThe FUL will increase by 2% because the negative cumilative balance is less than the TRCA balance.
+d.
+The FUL will increase by 2% because the negative cumulative balance is less than the TRCA balance.

 Skill Check Answers